ivancheroleg/cggd-ivan-chernakov-sum/README.md

 This repo contains a template for Computer graphics in Game development labs (summer 2022)

+#Chernakov Ivan BS21-05
+##Rasterization lab results
+- Cube.obj still cannot be rendered as it meant to (only non-visible part), but I tried to render CornelBox, and it was done quite right (of course without RayTracing).
+- Z_test works
+- Fixed problem with Reaching the resource.
+- Tried to use some 3D models, but every time it didn't work.
+Maybe the files were too big or some other problems with transporting files.
+Every model was Free to Use Licensed*
+- I have left "debug" sout's, do not think it is necessary to delete them as amount of vertices is an always required info.
+Added debug from last time.

 ## Pre-requirements

 - Version control: [Git](https://git-scm.com/)